vostoklabs/Bongo_Cat_v2_webflasher/README.md

 3. **Connect**: App automatically finds and connects to ESP32 over network
 4. **Type**: Watch your Bongo Cat respond to your typing!

+## 🔧 Development

+To run locally:
+1. Clone this repository
+2. Start a local web server (required for ESP Web Tools)
+3. Open `index.html` in Chrome or Edge

 ## 📋 Requirements